Creature — Goblin Shaman

 Vexing Shusher can't be countered.

-: Target spell can't be countered by spells or abilities.
+: Target spell can't be countered.

 Vexing Shusher Discussion